 Like forming any new habit, transitioning to a Flexitarian Diet and changing your lifestyle requires gradual changes to be sustainable.
 The Biting Truth’s Flexitarian Guide has been designed to provide you with all the tools and resources you need to support you to transition over to this lifestyle.
 We’ve got sample meal plans for you and a cookbook with over 50 delicious flexitarian recipes to keep you inspired along the way!

-For more information on The Flexitarian Guide, click here.
+For more information check out our Flexitarian Cookbook & Eating Guide, here.